 - Run the following code to call JDBC:

 public static final String url = "Public network address";

 Connection conn=DriverManager.getConnection("url, user, password");

-- After successful connection, you can perform operations on the database.
+- After the connection is successful, you can perform other operations on the database in the next step.

 Because TDSQL needs to mark the shardkey when sharding and inserting data, these operations cannot be called with JDBC.

 This document takes CentOS 7.2 64-bit on a CVM instance as an example.
-For CVM instance purchase, see Purchase Method.
+For more information on CVM instance purchase, please see Purchasing Channels.

-yum install mysql to download and install a MySQL client from a Tencent Cloud image source with Yum, CentOS' built-in package manager.
+yum install mysql command, and download and install MySQL client in Tencent Cloud's image source with CentOS's own package management software Yum.

 complete is displayed on the command line, the MySQL client is successfully installed.